 Once you get the verification code, enter it into the field provided and select “Submit.”

-If you choose to get a Twilio based phone number click the red “Get your Twilio number” button.
+If you choose to get a Twilio based phone number click the red “Choose this Number” button.
 Make sure you copy this phone number to your clipboard as you will need it later.
 Clicking this button brings you to the Getting started screen.
 On this screen you can configure your number, view your API credentials and test the functionality around Twilio’s different services.

 The dashboard is another screen where you can find your API Credentials, please copy the Account SID and Auth Token to your clipboard you will need this information for the PowerSMS solution.
 This is also the section where you can upgrade your account from the trial version.